papampi/braiins-os/README.md

 ## Development

 Default configuration for development has disabled automatic fetching/merging of remote repositories when *build* command is executed.
-But it can be used *prepare* command instead when synchronization with remote is needed.
+The *prepare* command can be used instead when synchronization with remote is needed.

 ```commandline
 # force fetching from remote repositories